samyeyo/rtc/README.md

 ## Features

 - Standalone tool : no Makefile, no C compiler needed
+- Compile from command line or using a GUI frontend
 - Build Windows native executable (.exe) from your Lua 5.4.4 scripts
 - Windows desktop or console applications
 - Static executables (without `lua54.dll` dependency)